panva/node-oidc-provider/docs/configuration.md

 **Discovery**
+Exposes `/.well-known/webfinger`, `/.well-known/openid-configuration` and
-Exposes `/.well-known/webfinger` and `/.well-known/openid-configuration` endpoints.
-Contents of the latter reflect your actual configuration, i.e. available claims, features and so on.
+`/.well-known/oauth-authorization-server` endpoints.
+Contents of the latter two are the same and reflect your actual configuration, i.e. available claims, features and so on.

 ```js
 const configuration = { features: { discovery: Boolean[true] } };
 ```

-WebFinger always returns positive results and links to this issuer, it is not resolving the resources in any way.
+WebFinger always returns positive results and links to the issuer, it is not resolving the resources in any way.

 **Authorization `claims` parameter**